-Each teacher will have two goals for the year.
-One will be a building goal that centers around student/teacher relationships, and the second will be an academic goal, which can be set up with other teachers.
-Personal professional learning goals must tie into the building goals.
-All teachers will be evaluated in the NEE model covering the following standards:

-Indicator 1.2 - Cognitive Engagement
+- Each teacher will have two goals for the year.
+One will be a building goal that centers around student/teacher relationships, and the second will be an academic goal, which can be set up with other teachers. - Personal professional learning goals must tie into the building goals. - ☐ All teachers will be evaluated in the NEE model covering the following standards: - o Indicator 1.2 Cognitive Engagement - o Indicator 2.3 Research Based Instructional Strategies - o Indicator 5.2b/5.2 (grade level dependent) Effective Discipline,

-Indicator 4.1 - Critical Thinking

-Indicator 5.2b/5.2 (grade level dependent) - Effective Discipline

-Indicator 7.4 - Formative Assessment